 Crossing Guards do their job every school day, in all weather conditions.
 With shorter daylight hours, cold temperatures and sometimes treacherous conditions, February can be one of the toughest times on the job for Crossing Guards.
 Crossing Guard Appreciation Week is a way to remind them how much we appreciate and value their service every day.

-Find a Way to Celebrate
+Find a Way to Celebrate in February

 APS encourages students, families, and schools to recognize these committed individuals during Crossing Guard Appreciation Week.
 Here are some ideas:

 - Make thank you cards to give to your Crossing Guard on the way to or from school

 - Write and sing songs or recite poems thanking your Crossing Guard for their help

 - Bring your guard some cookies, donuts or other treats they can enjoy after their shift

 - Write thank you notes from parents and school staff to deliver in person or send in with students.
 Principals may also write official letters of appreciation for students to deliver (see Virginia Safe Routes to School Resources)

 - Check out ideas in the Virginia Safe Routes to School Crossing Guard Appreciation Learn It Do It Live It Guide